SmiteshP/nvim-gps/README.md

-## 🆕 Consider using [nvim-navic](https://github.com/SmiteshP/nvim-navic) over this
+# ⚠️ Deprecated!
+Use [nvim-navic](https://github.com/SmiteshP/nvim-navic) instead of this plugin

 nvim-navic is an improved version of nvim-gps (a version 2.0!).
 It accompishes the same task as this plugin, but uses LSP instead of Treesitter.
+It also adds ability to have coloured icons!

 # 🛰️ nvim-gps